 A CMO’s first responsibility is to ensure you’re clear on your business objectives and to make sure you have a plan for how you’ll achieve your goals.
 A CMO helps you invest wisely so you avoid getting sold on fad tactics or distracted by wasteful busy work.

 A Chief Marketing Officer (CMO) serves alongside the President, COO, CFO or GM as a co-entrepreneur and/or member of the executive team.
 They are responsible for creating and performance-optimizing your sales and marketing program to maximize ROI and earnings growth.

 A Fractional CMO splits their time between several companies to fulfil this strategic role cost-effectively.
 Of course, cost-effective is a relative term that depends on your situation and growth objectives.
-The more you invest in growth, the greater your risk and need for strategic support.
+The more you invest in growth, the greater your risk and need for strategic direction and support.

 It’s important to determine if you need a Fractional CMO or if a Marketing Coach is more appropriate.
 The main difference is speed and cost.
 You engage a Fractional CMO when you have more to invest, higher risk, want to go faster and require a more hands-on approach.
-Marketing Coaches are ideal for situations with smaller budgets, or where guidance and direction are the primary goals.
+Marketing Coaches are ideal for situations with smaller budgets or where guidance and direction are the primary goals.